liz-bagot/testrepository/README.md

 **Decreducation**

 Welcome to the Decred rabbit hole.
-Below is a carefully curated selection of the best readings, podcasts, video recordings, and other materials to both help newcomers take a deep dive into the various aspects of Decred.
+Below is a carefully curated selection of the best readings, podcasts, video recordings, and other materials to help newcomers take a deep dive into the various aspects of Decred.

 **_History of Decred: Foundational Documents_**